 Preparing for your studies

 The New Student website contains a wide range of information on starting at the University of Edinburgh, including health and wellbeing guidance, keeping safe, and setting up IT.
-For those coming to Edinburgh for their studies, learn how to register with a GP, open a UK bank account, find accommodation, and get visa assistance as well.

 Additional assistance and resources